DevExpress/testcafe/docs/articles/documentation/guides/continuous-integration/github-actions-and-browserstack.md

 > Make sure that the intended machine meets the [requirements for self-hosted runner machines](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners#requirements-for-self-hosted-runner-machines).
 >
->For more information about self-hosted runners in GitHub Actions workflow, refer to [this page](https://docs.github.com/en/actions/hosting-your-own-runners/using-self-hosted-runners-in-a-workflow).
+>For more information about self-hosted runners in the GitHub Actions workflow, refer to the following topic: [Using self-hosted runners in a workflow](https://docs.github.com/en/actions/hosting-your-own-runners/using-self-hosted-runners-in-a-workflow).

 ## Step 3 - Provide BrowserStack Credentials

-In order for TestCafe to use browsers provided by BrowserStack, valid BrowserStack credentials (Username and Access Key) are required.
+In order for TestCafe to use BrowserStack browsers, valid BrowserStack credentials (Username and Access Key) are required.
 These credentials are unique to your BrowserStack account and can be obtained from the [account settings](https://www.browserstack.com/accounts/settings) page.

 Values should be set to `BROWSERSTACK_USERNAME` and `BROWSERSTACK_ACCESS_KEY` environment variables, respectively.
 However, for security purposes, you should provide them as [secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) in your repository.